shawnhuyiwen/pulse/docs/Methodology/MethodologyTemplate.md

 Coming Soon
 -----------

-What else will be included under this contract.
+What else is in the works.

 Improvements to existing methodology planned.
 Include a why statement.
-Need to know why this improvement is a good thing to do, what do we gain.
+Need to know why this improvement is a good thing to do, what is gained.

 Recommended Improvements
 ------------------------

-Be careful not to give away future funding ideas.
+What should be updated and why.

 Appendices
 ==========